saif-samy/Bankers_Algorithm/README.md

 https://saif-samy.github.io/Bankers_Algorithm/
  ```
 ## How to use
-Enter the resources values for
+Enter the resources values for current allocation values for each process, max resources needed for each process and the available count for each resource.
+Note that the current alloation table and max allocation table should be the same size.
+All inputs should also be numbers greater than or equal to zero